A Hormone Doctor and a Nutritionist Told Me How to Lower Cortisol Levels Safely and Effectively

 (Image credit: Creator Images: Lea Banchereau)

-For those who are really time poor, try stacking relaxtion into activities you're already doing each day.
+For those who are really time poor, try stacking relaxation into activities you're already doing each day.
 "Do something when you're already doing something else.
 If you're on your commute, you could be doing your work, or you could be listening to some relaxing music that puts you in a good state.
 You could be listening to some meditation or positive affirmations.
-If you go for a walk at lunchtime, you can either be on your phone, or, you could be really in your walk, looking at nature and being mindful anything else—it's about consistency," she says.
+If you go for a walk at lunchtime, you can either be on your phone, or, you could be really present during your walk, looking at nature and being mindful anything else—it's about consistency," she says.

-2. Prioritise gentle exercise
+2. Prioritise Gentle Exercise

 Yoga mat in sunlight